neuralvis/elpa-mirror/gnu/brief-readme.txt

    |---------------------------------------------------+------------------------|
    | Save buffer and exit Emacs immediately            | <Ctrl>-<Alt>-<Shift>-X |
    |---------------------------------------------------+------------------------|

+* There are some less favored default Emacs settings which makes the editing experience in Emacs quite unlike other editors, especially for programmers.
+  For example, text wrapping is by default enabled so a program line could easily wrapped to next line if window size changed; text scrolling is jumppy in both horizontal and vertical directions and on <page up>/<page down> the cursor does not stay at the same position.
+All these behaviors can be easily adjusted by changing default settings.

+  With the quick launcher 'b' all these are fixed.
+The <page up>/<page down>
+  are rewritten in Brief while function `brief-easy-start' changed other settings then do `(brief-mode 1)' to enable Brief mode.

+  If you launch Emacs without using quick launcher 'b' or `brief-easy-start' function, you may want to include those changes into your ~/.emacs init script:

+  ;;--------------------------------------------------------------------------;
+  (setq-default truncate-lines t)  ;; disable line wrapping                   ;
+  ;;(setq-default global-visual-line-mode t)                                  ;
+  (setq scroll-step 1              ;; set vertical scroll not jumppy          ;
+        scroll-conservatively 101)                                            ;
+  (setq hscroll-margin 1           ;; set horizontal scroll not jumppy        ;
+        hscroll-step 1)                                                       ;
+  (scroll-bar-mode -1)             ;; small border without scroll bar         ;
+  ;;--------------------------------------------------------------------------;

+  Or you can refer to the source code "brief.el" for function `brief-easy-start'.

 * For more details like Cygwin 2.x users note, please check the comments in the source code "brief.el".